Wine Tasting Etiquette: 4 Tips for Your Tasting

 What to Know Before Your Wine Tasting

-Regardless of whether you’re planning for your first tasting or want a refresher on best practices, we’ve compiled a list of four tips to enhance your wine tasting in the Willamette Valley.
+Regardless of whether you’re planning for your first tasting or want a refresher on wine tasting etiquette, we’ve compiled a list of four tips to enhance your wine tasting in the Willamette Valley.

 1. Plan Your Itinerary